 Beginning her design career at the age of 19, Nina worked as an assistant to John Fowler at the prestigious Sibyl Colefax & John Fowler Company.
-Her natural talent was quickly apparent and she became known for her unmistakeably rich colour palette, which caught the eye of club owner, Mark Birley.
-He asked her to redecorate his famous Annabel’s private members’ club, which marked the beginning of a lasting relationship.
-They joined forces once again in 1970, when they opened Campbell & Birley, a shop in London specialising in ‘unashamed luxury’.
+Her natural talent was quickly apparent and she became known for her unmistakably rich colour palette, which caught the eye of Mark Birley.
+He asked her to redecorate Annabel’s, his legendary private members’ club.
+They joined forces once again in 1970, when they opened Campbell & Birley, a shop specialising in ‘unashamed luxury’.
 Here, Nina introduced her signature ‘hearts’ design, a motif that is still available on a range of bone china today.

-In 1972, Nina set up her own business, Nina Campbell Ltd, where one of her first commissions was to decorate the monumental Cullen House in Banffshire, Scotland.
-The ambitious project was a sign of things to come and there followed, in 1984, the opening of Nina’s shop and design studio on Walton Street in London’s Knightsbridge.
-Here she continued with her fabric printing and expanded her business into the wider decorative arena, designing everything from matchboxes to bespoke furniture.
+One of Nina Campbell’s first commissions was to decorate the monumental Cullen House in Banffshire, Scotland.
+The ambitious project was a sign of things to come and there followed, in 1984, the opening of Nina’s shop and design company in London’s Knightsbridge.
+Here she continued with her fabric printing and expanded into the wider decorative arena, designing everything from matchboxes to bespoke furniture.
 In 1990, Nina launched the first of what was to become her annual fabric, wallpaper and trimming collections, internationally distributed by Osborne & Little.

 NINA CAMPBELL 9 WALTON STREET, LONDON SW3 2JD +44 (0)20 7225 1011